 To help best celebrate Leon County’s musical history and achievements the KCCI Red Hills Rhythm volunteer team is working with the community to create a special place.

 On Thursday, May 2 the KCCI volunteer team presented design recommendations for the space to Blueprint, who is overseeing the creation of the space.
 After gaining feedback from more than 700 people, the KCCI Community Catalyst team recommended two musical spaces that reflect the rich musical history of Tallahassee and give passersby an opportunity to interact and listen to new sounds from these instruments.
 The Garden will be a more tranquil environment with gongs and tube bells, while The Ensemble will play off the excitement of the skatepark with vibrant sounds from a marimba table, tongue drums and a Tutti.

 Plans are moving forward to create this future, interactive musical public space, but following are initial design concepts that the KCCI team presented on May 2 after months of community conversations and engagement.

-This new, interactive public space enables Tallahasseeans and visitors of all ages to learn and practice musical skills and get to know why Visit Florida says, “All musical roads lead to Tallahassee . . . .”
+This new, interactive public space enables Tallahasseeans and visitors of all ages to learn and practice musical skills.

-We are excited to announce that our presenting sponsor is Zimmer Development Company.
+We are excited to announce that our presenting sponsor is The Enclaves at Collegetown, a project of Zimmer Development Company.
 We are grateful for their support and are excited to have them along on this journey with us.

-We have more sponsorship opportunities available.
+More sponsorship opportunities are available.
 You may make a donation by clicking here.
 You can sponsor an Ensemble Instrument ($2,500), a Garden Instrument ($1,000) or become a Contributing Partner for the Red Hills Rhythm Project.
 If you would like to be involved or get more information, please contact: Lauren Wallace (954-647-6516 or [email protected]) or Emily Ely (850-459-0062 or [email protected]).

 These are the people who helped make this project possible.